gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but then they came out of the trees onto the riverbank and the moment was behind them.

-It had rained heavily the last two days, leaving the path damp and squelchy under their boots.
+It had rained heavily the last two days, leaving the path damp and squelchy under their feet.
 The river was higher and faster than it had been during the summer when they had come down here with their other friends to splash and swim and avoid chores.
 "What kind of shaper would you want to be?"
 Gumption asked out of nowhere.